sharax/crowds/data/tasks/Indian_Holidays/README.txt

-TASK: Given the name of a holiday, estimate the of date of it will occur in 2016.
+TASK: Given the name of a holiday, estimate the date on which it falls .

 DESCRIPTION.
-We will now ask you a series of questions.
-		For each question, we will give you a name of a holiday and year and ask you to predict the date (DD/MM/YYYY)  of that holiday.
+You will be given 20 names of Indian holidays (year:2016)
+             and asked to guess date on which it falls in the year 2016.
+	     You will be asked to enter your answer in (dd-mm-yyyy)format.

 CORPUS: A database containing list of holidays.
 	https://drive.google.com/file/d/0B4S4hKiQqlR9NU9TaXJZN2k1Umc/view?usp=sharing